 Changing your f/stop to produce a shallow depth of field of f/2.8 can throw the background out of focus just enough to avoid an IP violation.
 A long, perhaps 200-mm telephoto, lens at f/4.0 will compress the image and also throw the background out of focus.
 The goal is to apply the right amount of depth of field while still creating a pleasing image.

-Now that we understand IP rights and ways to avoid violating them, your stock images should have no problem being accepted.
+Now that we understand intellectual property rights and ways to avoid violating them, your stock images should have no problem being accepted.

 Do you have a tip or other questions on shooting stock photography?
 Please leave them along with your comments below.